Here's how Connections Reform is being implemented, to help speed up the connection of some projects in SSEN Distribution’s licence areas.

-Put simply, Connections Reform will mean that projects which are ‘ready to connect’ to the network and that support the UK Government’s Clean Power 2030 goals will now be prioritised, ahead of those which although further up the queue, are not currently ready to move forward (or aligned to Clean Power 2030).
+Put simply, Connections Reform means that projects which are ‘ready to connect’ to the network and that support the UK Government’s Clean Power 2030 goals will now be prioritised, ahead of those which although further up the queue, are not currently ready to move forward (or aligned to Clean Power 2030).

 The projects affected by these reforms will be those seeking to connect to local Distribution networks, and where what’s known as a Transmission Impact Assessment (TIA) will need to be carried out.
 TIAs are generation or storage projects of 5MW or above in England and Wales, 200kW in Scotland and 50KW on Scotland's islands.

-Now the reforms are going ahead, we need to assess what projects are ready to connect, and if they align with the Regional Capacity Quotas as set out by the UK Government in its Clean Power 2030 targets.
+Now the reforms are going ahead, we we're assessing what projects are ready to connect, and if they align with the Regional Capacity Quotas as set out by the UK Government in its 'Clean Power 2030' targets.

-Our new 'Ready Portal'
+Our 'Ready Portal'

-Once we receive your evidence, we'll:
+Now we've received your evidence, we'll:

 • Review the evidence provided in line with the checks required under TM04+.